saenyakorn/monorepo-versioning-gitops/README.md

    GitHub ->> ArgoCD: Argocd is watched the k8s manifest. <br/> It will automatically deploy affected apps to production environment
 ```

-> You may notice that, as the developer, you don't need to do anything to deploy the new feature to the specific environment.
-All you need to do is to merge the PRs.
+> As a developer, you don't have to perform any manual deployment tasks to release the new feature to a specific environment.
+All you have to do is merge the relevant PRs.

 # How can I setup the CI/CD pipeline for my monorepo?

-There are things to do if you already have your monorepo workspace.
-But, most of all you need to do is
+There are things you need to do if you already have your monorepo workspace set up, but for the most part, all you need to do is:

 1. Setup Changeset configuration
 2. Setup ArgoCD for your k8s cluster